-Do not come to campus if you are unwell and have any of the following symptoms, however mild: fever, chills or sweats, cough, sore throat, shortness of breath, runny nose, loss of sense of taste or smell.
+Do not come to campus if you are unwell and have any of the following symptoms, however mild: fever, chills or sweats, cough, sore throat, shortness of breath, runny nose, loss or change in sense of taste or smell.

 Follow Department of Health and Human Services (DHHS) advice and seek medical advice and testing.

-If you become unwell whilst on campus, or think you might have COVID‑19 related symptoms you should:
+If you become unwell while on campus, or think you might have COVID‑19 related symptoms you should: